Routing

 Note

-Currently, URL generation for nested group routes is not supported.
+Route URL generation for nested groups is not supported yet

 Route::any('/blog/{id}', [app\controller\BlogController::class, 'view'])->name('blog.view');